oasis-open/openc2-oif-device/docs/Serializations.md

 3. Rerun the `configure.py` script to add the additional serializations

 #### Option 2
-###### This is not preferred as it is not persistant across multiple instances derived from a single source.
+###### This is not preferred as it is not persistent across multiple instances derived from a single source.
 This options is better oriented for serialization testing
 1. Rerun the `configure.py` script to add the additional serializations
 2. Open a web browser to the admin page of the Orchestrator
 	- This is the same log/pass as the user page